Near-Optimal Bayesian Active Learning with Noisy Observations: Experiments

 We also considered uncertainty in the values of the parameters, by setting $\rho$ from 0.85-0.95, $\lambda$ from 2.1-2.3, $\alpha$ from 0.9-1; $w_{\mu}$ from 0.8-1.0, $w_{\sigma}$ from 0.2-0.3, $w_{\nu}$ from 0.2-0.3; and $a$ from 0.9-1.0, all with 3 values per parameter.
 We generated 500 random samples by first randomly sampling a model and then randomly sampling parameter values. \algoname and InfoGain outperformed Random significantly, \figref{fig:experiments}(b), although InfoGain did marginally better among the two.
 The increased parameter range potentially poses model identifiability issues, and violates some of the assumptions behind \algoname, decreasing its performance to the level of InfoGain.

-After obtaining informed consent, we tested 11 human subjects to determine which model fit their behaviour best.
+After obtaining informed consent according to a protocol approved by the Institutional Review Board of Caltech, we tested 11 human subjects to determine which model fit their behaviour best.
 Laboratory experiments have been used previously to distinguish economic theories, \cite{camerer89}, and here we used a real-time, dynamically optimized experiment that required fewer tests.
 Subjects were presented 30 tests using \algoname.
 To incentivise the subjects, one of these tests was picked at random, and subjects received payment based the outcome of their chosen lottery.
 The behavior of most subjects (7 out of 10) was best described by EV.
-This is not unexpected given the unusually high quantitative abilities of the subjects.
-We also found heterogeneity in classification: One subject got classified as MVS, as identified by her violations of stochastic dominance in the last few tests.
+This is not unexpected given the high quantitative abilities of the subjects.
+We also found heterogeneity in classification: One subject got classified as MVS, as identified by violations of stochastic dominance in the last few choices.
 2 subjects were best described by prospect theory since they exhibited a high degree of loss aversion and risk aversion.
 One subject was also classified as a CRRA-type (log-utility maximizer).
 Figure~\ref{fig:experiments}(c) shows the probability of the classified model with number of tests.
-Although we need a bigger and more diverse sample to make significant claims of the validity of different economic theories, our preliminary results indicate that subject types can be identified and there is heterogeneity in the population.
-It also serves as a practical application of real-time dynamic experimental design optimization that is necessary to collect data on human economic behavior.
+Although we need a larger sample to make significant claims of the validity of different economic theories, our preliminary results indicate that subject types can be identified and there is heterogeneity in the population.
+They also serve as an example of the benefits of using real-time dynamic experimental design to collect data on human behavior.